katerina2901/NLA_Topology_team/README.md

 In the current project we want to solve the topology optimisatopn problem for mechanical structures.
 The reference [paper](https://www.degruyter.com/document/doi/10.1515/rnam-2019-0018/html) by Ivan Sosnovik and  Ivan Oseledets.
 Our pipeline for solving the problem: comparison of traditional methods of topological optimization and methods based on machine learning, attempts to combine these methods.

-File methods.py contains three class:
+File **methods.py** contains three class:

-- topology_AAGE describes topology optimization using the SIMP method.
+- **topology_AAGE** describes topology optimization using the SIMP method.
-- NN_topoptimizer describes topology optimization using Unet-topology.
+- **NN_topoptimizer** describes topology optimization using Unet-topology.
 Several iterations must first be done using the SIMP method before using this method.
-- Journal is used to draw up the experimental plan. creating an experiment with the entry experiment_1 = Journal(opt_SIMP, opt_NN, simp_start = 10, simp_inc = 4, nn_inc = 6, end = 100) will mean that first 10 iterations will be performed using the SIMP method, then 6 iterations will be performed sequentily using the NN_topoptimizer method, and 4 iterations using the SIMP method until the total number of iterations is greater than 100.
+- **Journal is used** to draw up the experimental plan. creating an experiment with the entry **experiment_1 = Journal(opt_SIMP, opt_NN, simp_start = 10, simp_inc = 4, nn_inc = 6, end = 100)** will mean that first 10 iterations will be performed using the SIMP method, then 6 iterations will be performed sequentily using the NN_topoptimizer method, and 4 iterations using the SIMP method until the total number of iterations is greater than 100.

-Detailed examples of using methods can be found in methods_results.py.
+Detailed examples of using methods can be found in **methods_results.py**.

 ## Minimum complience: problem statement